onionshare/onionshare/docs/source/advanced.rst

 =============== =========== ===========
 title           ``string``  An optional custom title for displaying on the onion service.
 Default: null ("OnionShare" will be shown instead) public          ``boolean`` Whether the onion service can be accessed with or without a Private Key (Client Authentication).
 If true, no Private Key is required. autostart_timer ``boolean`` Whether the onion service is configured to start at a specific time.
-The time can be set in the desktop app or specified in seconds with ``--auto-start-timer`` with the CLI tool. autostop_timer  ``boolean`` Whether the onion service is configured to stop at a specific time.
-The time can be set in the desktop app or specified in seconds with ``--auto-stop-timer`` with the CLI tool. service_id      ``string``  The 32-character onion service URL, without the scheme and without the '.onion' suffix.
+The time can be set in the desktop app or specified in seconds with ``--auto-start-timer`` with the CLI tool.
+Default: false autostop_timer  ``boolean`` Whether the onion service is configured to stop at a specific time.
+The time can be set in the desktop app or specified in seconds with ``--auto-stop-timer`` with the CLI tool.
+Default: false service_id      ``string``  The 32-character onion service URL, without the scheme and without the '.onion' suffix.
 =============== =========== ===========